Interview with Angie Weinberger

 of Global People Transitions

-Angie Weinberger runs Global People Transitions, a company which aims to help international professionals who have been assigned abroad to develop their careers.
-She also runs a program called ‘HireMe’, designed to help people find work in markets they are not familiar with.
-She has recently written a book about transitioning employment, called ‘The Global Career Workbook’.
-NewInZurich had the opportunity to interview Angela recently and were given insight to how her company began, and why career transitioning can be so difficult.
+Angie Weinberger runs Global People Transitions Ltd, a Switzerland-based company that aims to help international professionals develop their careers.
+She also runs a program called ‘HireMeExpress,’ designed to help people find work in job markets they are not familiar with.
+She wrote a book about transitioning employment called ‘The Global Career Workbook.’
+NewInZurich had the opportunity to interview Angela recently and was given insight into how her company began and why career transitioning can be so difficult.

 What are the key goals of Global People Transitions?